 Misbah Haque (35:23):

 Two things there, you said that I want to kind of dig into one was, he said, using your fingers as your breaks, and the other was being able to kick far enough, right?
-You said if they don’t have, like, they’re, they’re going to be if they’re not able to do that, or if they fallen over really hard, they’re not going to be able to kick far enough.
-How important are those two things: fingers, rakes and kicking your feet?
+You said if they don’t have, they’re going to be if they’re not able to do that, or if they fell over really hard, they’re not going to be able to kick far enough.
+How important are those two things: fingers, rakes, and kicking your feet?

-Well fingers break.
-That, let’s see, see how I can organize my thoughts on this.
+Fingers break.
+See how I can organize my thoughts on this.
 So static can stand where you just kick upside down, you hold the handsy and you hold your hands nice and straight, just like you were standing on your feet, your feet aren’t pointed straight out to the sides.
 Because they support you, if you start leaning forward, you can press with your toes.
 So the difference is that our wrists don’t like bending as much as our ankles.
 And so when you turn your hands out to the side, then you can lean further over your thumbs without having that excessive bend in your wrist.
-So handstand walking, I teach with the hands turned out not just for the sake of the wrists in the lean, but also helps lock out the elbows.
+So handstand walking, I teach with the hands turned out not just for the sake of the wrists in the lean but also helps lock out the elbows.
 So if you do say a hand plank, your hands are nice and straight.
-You know in a push up position, chances are that you’re flexing your triceps to keep your arms from collapsing.
+In a push up position, chances are that you’re flexing your triceps to keep your arms from collapsing.
 But if you turn your hands out to the side and slightly wider than your shoulders, the pressure pushing down on your elbows will actually help lock them out.
-So causing less fatigue over time with handstand walks.
-Now the handstand with the fingers with breaks, that’s something that you would use to kick to it like a free stand ansin.
-So you know you kick up, you feel like you’re going to kick a little too hard.
+So causes less fatigue over time with handstand walks.
+Now the handstand with the fingers with breaks, that’s something that you would use to kick to it like a free stand.
+So you kick up, you feel like you’re going to kick a little too hard.
 Dig your fingertips into the floor and stop yourself from tipping over.